Hermann Duncker: Biography

 Duncker was born in Hamburg as a son of a businessman and teacher.
 He studied music at the Leipzig Conservatory, then history, economics and philosophy at the University of Leipzig.
 He joined the Social Democratic Party of Germany (SPD) in 1893.
-In 1898 he married Käte Duncker (née Doell) who was then a teacher, but also became a socialist politician, journalist and feminist.
+In 1898 he married Käte Duncker (née Döll) who was then a teacher, but also became a socialist politician, journalist and feminist.
 The couple had three children: daughter Hedwig (1899–1996, physician), and sons Karl (1903–1940, Gestalt psychologist) and Wolfgang (1909–1942, journalist and film critic).

 In 1900, Duncker started teaching at the Leipzig workers' educational association.
 In 1903 he completed his Ph.D. under supervision of Karl Bücher and Karl Lamprecht.
 In the same year, Duncker became a journalist at the SPD-affiliated Leipziger Volkszeitung.
 In 1904, he founded a "workers' secretariat" (information and advice centre for the labour movement) in Leipzig, and in the following year in Dresden.
 In 1907, the family moved to Stuttgart from where Hermann Duncker toured the country as an itinerant teacher for workers' education.

-During the First World War, Hermann and Käte Duncker were protagonists of the SPD's leftist, internationalist and pacifist wing.
+During the First World War, Hermann and Käte Duncker were protagonists of the SPD's leftist, internationalist and pacifist wing, though Hermann was forced into military service from 1915 to 1918.
 Together with Karl Liebknecht, Rosa Luxemburg and Clara Zetkin they were among the founders of the Spartacus League that became the Communist Party of Germany (KPD) during the German Revolution of 1918–1919.
 Both Käte and Hermann Duncker were elected to the KPD's first central committee.
 He resumed his lecture tours and directed KPD schools on the regional and national level.
 In 1925 he co-founded the Berlin Marxist Workers' School.
 In the KPD central committee he was responsible for education and instruction.
 He represented the relatively moderate "Middle Group" within the party that aimed for a united front with the Social Democrats.
 Therefore, he was sidelined from the radicalising party leadership after 1929.